com-480-data-visualization/data-visualization-project-2021-yoo/README.md

 As you may have noticed, North Macedonia has only 13 players for the moment, this translates into the fact that final teams are not known, and especially the website we extract teams compositions haven't investigated on North Macedonia possible players.

 Then thanks to Fifa players ratings we can calculate the average rating for each teams.
 Here is the chart of teams average ratings:

 ![fold-CV](images/teams_overall.png)

 This statistics is trustable thanks to the work put from EA games to have the most precise grade for each player in each aspect of his game.
 The ratings of players are conducted by  hundreds of scouts.
 Their ratings translate into a rating for many categories between 0 and 99.
 Fifa ratings also take in account the level where a player evolves, as the competition increases.

 Comparisons that we want to show have an objective to compare team abilities in certain aspects.
 For example here is a comparison between Portugal and Germany, in terms of heading abilities of players:

 ![fold-CV](images/heading_abilities.png)

 We decide to represent heading rates in function of player height as it is an important consideration.
-Those charts purpose is to represent how we can handle data to compare teams, and thanks to Fifa dataset we can do comparation in every aspect of game, such as finshing of strikers, defense strength.
+Those charts purpose is to represent how we can handle data to compare teams, and thanks to Fifa dataset we can do comparison in every aspect of game, such as finshing of strikers, defense strength.
 We still have to consider that there is some parameters that we cannot control or implement, such as team configuration on field, coachs orders or players confidence.